imad-ict/ChestDiseaseDetection/README.md

     pip install -r requirements.txt
     ```

-3. Download the ChexNet model weights from [this link](https://example.com/weights.h5) and place the `weights.h5` file in the project's root directory.
+3. Download the ChexNet model weight and place the `weights.h5` file in the project's root directory.

 4. Run the Flask web app: